Gemma867/Master_thesis_EEG/README2.md

 ### Files

 - **`Functions.R`**
-  Contains the R functions required for fitting and analysing the second model.
+  Contains the R functions to build the Kalman filters of all models.
+It is a common file to all models.

 - **`Loop_second_model.R`**
-  Contains the code used to run the second model over the selected trials/channels.
+  Contains the code used to obtain the estimated parameters of the second model for the five channels of the six analysed trials.

 - **`ACF_plots.R`**
   Contains the code used to generate the autocorrelation function (ACF) plots for analysing the model residuals.